shreyasrastogi/AzureUserEntraIDApp/README.md

     - `EditUserTests.cs`: Unit tests for the `EditUser.razor` component.
     - `HomeTests.cs`: Unit tests for the `Home.razor` component.
     - `ResetUserPasswordTests.cs`: Unit tests for the `ResetUserPassword.razor` component.
+    - `AssignLicenseTests.cs`: Unit tests for the `AssignLicense.razor` component.

 - **API Project**: The API project is an Azure Functions project targeting .NET 8.
 It includes various functions for handling user-related operations and feedback processing.
 The project leverages Microsoft Graph API for user management and integrates with Azure for authentication and authorization.